jaishreerang/CloudProjectReport/README.md

 ### Word2vec
 Word2vec is one of the word embedding algorithms that are designed by Google using shallow neural networks.
 Like other word embeddings, this model maps the word from a sparse discrete space to a dense continuous one.
 The first method for implementation was using gensim word2vec library along with Google News 300-Feature pretrained model.
 Using this pretrained model, we obtained a feature map for each of train, test-val, and test-test.
 Then running a PCA, on top of that reduced the feature size to 50 features for each story.
 The second method was using MLlib Word2vec library, which let us train a word2vec model using our training dataset.
-Having that model, we were able to run word2vec on spark, as well.
+Having that model, we were able to train a word2vec model on spark, but we couldn't use the model in mapper based on an incompatibility of pyspark in carrying JavaRDD to mapper [5].

 ### Sentiment Last
 The assumption behind this method was that the last sentence of story has similar sentiment and emotion as the story-ending and the idea came from the original paper [1].
 The dataset that we used for sentiment analysis was NRC Emotion Lexicon [3], which is a crowd-source dataset.
 Each of the last sentence and the candidates for the end of the story are sent to a function which computes the average of positiveness and negative of the sentence words, as well as following emotions: 'anger','joy','fear','trust','anticipation','surprise','disgust'